 #5.
 You need Cash to Purchase a Foreclosure

-There are all kinds of misconceptions regarding how to finance the purchase of a foreclosure – needing cash is just one of them.
+There are all kinds of misconceptions regarding how to finance the purchase of a foreclosure find more info below – needing cash is just one of them.
 The truth is, you can generally buy a foreclosure with cash or any type of traditional financing like a conventional, FHA or VA loan.
-There are certain exceptions: in the case of foreclosures that have been trashed with broken windows, missing kitchens, ripped out plumbing, no furnace etc. you may find it difficult to get financing.
+There are certain exceptions: in the case of foreclosures that have been trashed with broken windows, missing kitchens.
 However, this is more of a function of the lender taking issue with these things than actually being able to purchase the home with a certain type of loan.
 Creative financing is often not going to work when purchasing a foreclosure – lease-with-option, lease-purchase, land contracts, articles for deed or other types of creative ways of financing a home are almost never going to fly with a foreclosure.
 Cash is often king when purchasing a foreclosure for several reasons: you can move quickly with the purchase and this can make your offer more attractive and you can also purchase the homes that are too torn up for a lender to extend financing.

 Purchasing a foreclosure can be an excellent way to develop instant equity in your home as well as an excellent investment for the future.
 Check out https://us-florida-property-management.com/aventura/ for a property management company that can help you get extra income using your rental property.
 The foreclosure process can be a bit tricky – that’s why it’s important to work with an agent experienced with REO properties.
 If you are going to be shopping for a foreclosure along with other types of homes, I would love to assist you.
 I have been helping buyers purchase foreclosures since I first started working in this business and have the knowledge and experience you need.